-4.3.2.
+5.2.2.
 Posters

 Posters remain a popular and effective way to support a physical presence at events, particularly academic and institutional.
 An A1 poster for partners to print and use will be made available to all.
 A more robust roll up poster will be produced for project and commercial events.
+A series of posters for each lighthouse city based on the postcards already created is currently underway.